vodnalasricharan/vodnalasricharan/docs/index.md

 -->

-## :school: I’m currently pursuing my under-graduation at JNTUH College of Engineering Jagtial.
+## 🏫 I’m currently pursuing my under-graduation at JNTUH College of Engineering Jagtial.

 - Open for internship opportunities.